Astrowalker Constellation | 2025

 The Astrowalker Constellation is a poetic artistic gesture in nature.
 It is a proposal for contemporary mythology, an allegory, where the Astrowalker, as a dislocated constellation, reappears in dark, mysterious, and inaccessible places.
 Only there it can unfold its wings and be seen.
 On mountains, islands, in landscapes far from light pollution, the Astrowalker strives to unite with the other stars of the sky.
 Although this is in vain due to their difference, it keeps trying, driven by its impulse for an ideal world.
 The work thus doesn't refer to the individual imagination of an artist, but rather, it achieves a collective resonance, as an extension of thoughts and questions raised by our times — such as, whether the total disappearance of stars/fireflies has really taken place (see George Didi-Huberman, The Survival of the Fireflies, 2009), or if a silent revolution is starting from the mountains and islands.

 In 2025, the environmental work Astrowalker Constellation reappears, this time on the island of Didimi, opposite the town of Ermoupolis in Syros, as part of ANIMASYROS.
 On Didimi stands the first lighthouse in Greece, built in 1835.
 The lighthouse symbolizes the change of eras, the transition from the historical to the technological period — while it is also a point of orientation, analogous to how travelers have been using constellations since prehistory.
-In an attempt tο fragment the image through the unification of earth and sky, as well as through an exploration of the poetic potential of materials, the Astrowalker Constellation appears with the use of solar lights.
-With minimal luminescence, it becomes visible from Ermoupolis.
+In an attempt tο fragment the image through the unification of earth and sky, as well as through an exploration of the poetic potential of materials, the Astrowalker Constellation appears with the use of solar lights, and with minimal luminescence, it tries to be visible from Didimi island across Ermoupolis.
+There is a mystery, but Astrowalker Constellation reveals itself, by search and focused observation, it is there, you can see it.

 In order for the Astrowalker to achieve its apparent suspension, 11 “stars” are placed in a bird formation, with a slight tilt on the surface of the island, directed towards the sky.
 They are waiting for the sun to set and for the earth to become one with the sky, creating an earthly continuation of the stars.
-The solar lights have a power of 0.2W, which is enough for the artwork to be visible in the natural environment without causing light pollution.
+The solar lights have a power of 3,5 lumen, which is enough for the artwork to be visible in the natural environment without causing light pollution.
 They do not affect the environment, they run on solar energy, and they will leave no trace once removed after ANIMASYROS 2025 is over.
+Indicative visibility points of the project are the Manna area, at Syros Airport and Agios Dimitrios.
 It is a work based on sustainability.

 Katerina Kotsala